Shrikavya23/Detection-of-DDoS-Attack/README.md

 relevance, and suitability for input into the deep learning models.
 This may involve data cleaning, Feature Selection, Segregating data , label encoding, normalization.

 ### 2. LSTM Model Development:
-Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecturethat is designed to overcome the limitations of traditional RNNs in learning and retaining longterm dependencies in sequential data.
+Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecture that is designed to overcome the limitations of traditional RNNs in learning and retaining longterm dependencies in sequential data.

 ### 3. Model Training:
 * Training Dataset and Evaluation:The training process is not just a computational task, it's a dynamic journey where the model learns to discern patterns, adapt to complexities, and generalize from the provided data.
-* Hyperparameter Tuning and Optimization: It involves a delicate dance between computational efficiency and model performance and refining the model's internal representations.
+* Hyperparameter Tuning and Optimization: It involves a delicate dance between computational efficiency and model performance and refining the model's internal representations.

  ### 4. Model Evaluation:
 * Testing and Metrics:Testing the model on an unseen data and metrics chosen for evaluation – accuracy, precision, recall, and F1-score.